KallynGowdy/OAuthWorks/README.md

     - Client Repository, used for retrieving and therefore validating the client.
     - Scope Repository, used for validating and providing access to the granted scopes to the client though the issued token.

 - Third, process the request and get the response.
 We send any object that implements `IAuthorizationCodeGrantAccessTokenRequest` to the provider and it will build a valid response to that request.
 This is done by using a combination of the repositories and factories.
 The repositories are used to retrieve and store information.
+The factories are used to generate new information, like new access tokens or authorization codes.
+There are a couple things to note with that previous example:

+1. The `DatabaseContext` object will be disposed when the method returns, this means that any information that has not been enumerated yet will result in an exception because the `DatabaseContext` has been disposed.
+  1. You can prevent this by defining your `context` in the class instead of each method and overriding `Dispose(bool disposing)` in your controller and disposing the `DatabaseContext` in it:

+    ```csharp
+    private DatabaseContext context = new DatabaseContext();
+    ...
+    protected override void Dispose(bool disposing)
+    {
+        if(disposing)
+        {
+            if(context != null)
+            {
+                context.Dispose();
+                context = null;
+            }
+        }
+    }
+    ```
+  2. This still allows the [unit-or-work] flow to work, as a new controller is initialized for each request and disposed when the request is handled.

-The factories are used to generate new information, like new access tokens or authorization codes. *OAuthWorks* provides sensible defaults for factories for you, while still letting you determine how the information should be stored.
+*OAuthWorks* provides sensible defaults for factories for you, while still letting you determine how the information should be stored.
 You can provide your own versions by implementing the `IYYYFactory` interfaces.
 For example, if you wanted to provide your own Authorization Code generation mechanizm, you would implement `IAuthorizationCodeFactory` and provide an instance to the `OAuthProvider`.

 ```csharp
 public class AuthorizationCodeFactory : OAuthWorks.IAuthorizationCodeFactory<MyAuthorizationCodeImplementation>